 2. Table-top watercolor easels

 For a more versatility of angle you might consider buying an easel specifically for watercolor.
-These easels tilt from upright to flat, which allows you to paint at any angle that suits you.
+The best tabletop easels tilt from upright to flat, which allows you to paint at any angle that suits you.
 Some even have drawers attached for storage.
-Most online and offline art stores carry some variation of the table-top watercolor easel.
+You can browse a variety of tabletop easel options at Blick, from inexpensive to top-of-the-line.

 3. Portable stand-alone easels

 Before you purchase an easel, make sure to think about about where you’ll be painting.
 Will you be schlepping your easel with you?
 If you take classes or plan to set up outside you need to consider weight, size, how you will carry it, what it will rest on (ground or table) and how long it will take to get all of it set up each time you paint.

 I have a portable easel (illustrated above) that is specifically designed for watercolor painting.
 It attaches to a tripod with a tray that holds my supplies.
 This easel folds down very small, packs right up in my bag, and is very lightweight.
 Here’s a similar easel for watercolor painters (you’d just need to attach a tray to the lower support rail) and it also converts to a tabletop easel.